cerebral-legacy/cerebral-website/app/markdown/doc_operators.md

 ## Operators

 Most state changes are quite simple.
 Usually you want to set some new state, toggle it or maybe copy a value from the input of the signal into the model.
-With the included operators you can do this directly in the signal definition, and more.
+With the included operators you can do this directly in the chain definition, and more.

 ```javascript
 import {